Hero Image

 Jason Wong, 2019

 Jason's research focuses on the impact of aviation connectivity on regional economies and innovation, climate change impacts on aviation, and improving international agreements on sectoral emissions reductions.
-Jason is now an Assistant Professor of Economics at Occidetanl College..
+Jason is now an Assistant Professor of Economics at Babson College.

 Alice Tianbo Zhang, 2019

 Alice's research seeks to use data and methods from economics, data science, and climate science to understand the impact of environmental change on economic development and human welfare.
-She is currently an Assistant Professor of Economics at Williams School of Commerce, Economics, and Politics at Washington and Lee University.
+She is an Economist at the International Monetary Fund.

 Xiaojie Zhang, 2016